layilin/SP23-33852/_texts/sc-page_merge.md

 [^f102n6]: Martinique.
 The French colony of Martinique surrendered to British forces in February 1762.

-[^f102n7]: The "Errata" list at the end of The Sugar-Cane indicates that "thro'" should read "through."
+[^f102n7]: The \"Errata\" list at the end of The Sugar-Cane indicates that "thro'" should read "through."

 [^f102n8]: Indigenous name for the island of St. Kitts.